-- Thrown object hazard-keep bystanders a safe distance from the machine - Thrown object hazard, mower-do not operate the without deflector, discharge cover or grass collection system in - Cutting/dismemberment of hand or foot-stay away from moving parts setting
+- Thrown object hazard-keep bystanders a safe distance from the machine. - Thrown object hazard, mower-do not operate without the deflector, discharge cover, or grass collection system in place. - Cutting/dismemberment of hand or foot-stay away from moving parts.